carynJohansen/Review_GeneExpressionLocalAdaptation/concepts.md

 * Pavey et al. 2010.
         * gene expression promotes differentiation by 1) indirectly promoting population persistence and 2) directly affect adaptive divergence in traits

-* "mis" regulation as adaptive?
+* "mis-regulation" as adaptive?

 	* Baym et al. 2016. obvserved repeated, independent mutations in _dnaQ_, a proofreading DNA polymerase, that caused increased overall mutations

 * **Can gene expression be used to identiy genes not "classically" associated with adaptation to an environment/climate condition?**

 	* Baym et al. 2016.
-		* Though they used whole genome sequencing to identify mutations, saw mutations arise in thress genes not classically associated with antibiotic resistance a number of times, and later validated the role of those genes in antibiotic resistance.
+		* Though they used whole genome sequencing to identify mutations, saw mutations arise in three genes not classically associated with antibiotic resistance a number of times, and later validated the role of those genes in antibiotic resistance.

 ### Connections between gene expression and local adaptation

+* Pavey et al. 2010.
+	* Focus on speciation, but local adaptation is a similar if not the same process?
+	* But also discuss gene expression and adaptive divergence

 ### Regulatory mechanism and the role of the contextual genome